-When it comes to color, branding, and ecommerce, nothing’s ever black and white.
+When figuring out how to start a clothing brand, color, branding, and ecommerce considerations are rarely black and white.

-But don’t worry – there’s a science behind it all that just might help!
-And that’s why we’re gonna look at color theory, color psychology, and how they can help you get the best out of your ecommerce business.
+But don’t worry, there’s a science behind it all that might help!
+Let’s look at color theory and color psychology to see how they can help you get the best out of your ecommerce business.

 The color wheel is a visually easy way to understand the relationships between colors.
-The traditional color wheel, most often seen on the walls of high school art classes all over the world, offers 12 colors.
+The traditional color wheel, most often seen on the walls of high school art classes worldwide, offers 12 colors.

-The primary colors in the wheel are red, yellow and blue, and these can be used to create secondary colors (orange, green, violet).
-By mixing primary and secondary colors we get tertiary colors – red-orange, yellow-orange, yellow-green, blue-green, blue-violet, and red-violet.
+The primary colors in the wheel are red, yellow, and blue, which can be used to create secondary colors (orange, green, violet).
+By mixing primary and secondary colors, we get tertiary colors – red-orange, yellow-orange, yellow-green, blue-green, blue-violet, and red-violet.

 So far, so good, and it might have stayed that way if these were the only colors we had to deal with.